PrincetonUniversity/gpu_programming_intro/07_cuda_kernels/README.md

 # CUDA kernels

-In this section we write our own GPU kernels from scratch.
+In this section you will write GPU kernels from scratch.
 To get started click on `01_hello_world` above.